sophiathekitty/NullHub/README.md

 * [NullWeather](https://github.com/sophiathekitty/NullWeather) - on main hub will pull live data. will sync from hub on other devices
 * [NullSensors](https://github.com/sophiathekitty/NullSensors) - handles local sensors and syncing sensor to and from hub
 * [NullLights](https://github.com/sophiathekitty/NullLights) - on main hub handles light automation. on devices sync from hub
+* [NullDisplay](https://github.com/sophiathekitty/NullDisplay) - will replace the [micro_display](https://github.com/sophiathekitty/micro_display) project and add in some kiosk display options...
+* [NullProfiles](https://github.com/sophiathekitty/NullProfiles) - adds profiles and custom icons for users. will let you customize your profile banner in the app and in the kiosk view.

 ## Extensions